vgel/jpeg-decode-talk/slides.md

 <!--
 JPEG is a format optimized for human perception.
 That means, unlike PNG, JPEG isn't (usually) lossless: it's willing to throw away detail it thinks you won't see.

-While that algorithm sometimes breaks down -- most notably with text, which we'll talk about later -- when it works, it produces nearly flawless images at a fraction of the size of other image formats.
+While that algorithm sometimes breaks down, when it works, it produces nearly flawless images at a fraction of the size of other image formats.

 The core of the JPEG algorithm is also at work in video codecs too, where size is even more important.
 So if you're interested in the inner workings of, say, H264 or VP9, then JPEG is a great way to introduce yourself to the basic concepts in a simpler environment.
 -->